 “But don’t many of those pitches sound the same?”

 Sometimes.
 But we know there are instruments and ensembles who regularly distinguish between them.[4.
 For instance, string quartets, choirs, brass ensembles, etc.] Even for instruments that cannot, the staff reveals something deeper than what an oscilloscope or perfect pitch can identify.

 Just Like High School

-No pitch exists in isolation.5 Though A-flat and G-sharp may seem the same alone, they never sound identical in tonal music, because different spellings suggest different behaviors and contexts.
+No pitch exists in isolation.[5.
+Apart from some vary rare exceptions.]
+Though A-flat and G-sharp may seem the same alone, they never sound identical in tonal music, because different spellings suggest different behaviors and contexts.